USA

 Northern Colorado

-Since 1980 over 50,000 refugees have resettled in Colorado.
-This includes secondary migrants who were originally resettled in other states but have since migrated to Colorado.
-Many refugees who relocate to Colorado come for good paying jobs in agricultural processing plants that require minimum English language skills.
-Work on dairies and farms draws immigrants and asylum seekers from Central America.
-We are collaborating with refugees, churches, and organizations along the Front Range of Northern Colorado.
-Much of our work is in Ft.
-Morgan, a town of 11,000 and home to approximately 1,000 East African refugees.
-Sixty percent of the school population is Latino or Hispanic.
+Approximately 10% of Colorado residents are foreign-born.
+This includes thousands of refugees who have resettled in Colorado, secondary migrants who were originally resettled in other states but have since migrated to Colorado, and others who have been forcibly displaced and carry different statuses in the U.S. (e.g., asylum-seeker, asylee, TPS).
+Many choose Colorado for good paying jobs on farms or in agricultural processing plants that require minimal English language skills.
+We are collaborating with forcibly displaced individuals and families, as well as a variety of churches and organizations in Northern Colorado.
+Much of our work is in Fort Morgan, a town of 11,000 and home to many people whose families originate from a broad diversity of countries in Africa and Latin America.
+Processing plants for beef, cheese, and sugar, as well as some large dairies and feedlots, employ many of them.
 The local church is in a unique position to model the beauty of multi-ethnic community and to stand for the value and dignity of every person.

 Our Mission